Last updated on January 5th, 2022 at 12:04 pm

 Crater Lake is one of the prettiest destinations in Oregon and brings visitors from all over the world.
-Some come for the jaw dropping view of the deep blue waters inside the caldera, others come to hike, and some come to explore the many features within the park boundaries, such as the Pinnacles and many waterfalls.
+Some come for the jaw-dropping view of the deep blue waters inside the caldera, others come to hike, and some come to explore the many features within the park boundaries, such as the Pinnacles and many waterfalls.
 Many opt to stay for up to a week and need to find good Crater Lake camping spots or Crater Lake cabins.
+We have put together some of what we believe are the best possible places to camp near Crater Lake.

-There are dozens of good sites to camp, hook up your RV, or stay in a cabin within a 30 minute drive of Crater Lake National Park, as well as dozens of nearby hiking trails, waterfalls, and pretty lakes to explore.
+There are dozens of good sites for camping near Crater Lake, to hook up your RV, or stay in a cabin within a 30 minute drive of Crater Lake National Park, as well as dozens of nearby hiking trails, waterfalls, and pretty lakes to explore.

-When people ask me about visiting Crater Lake, I always tell them to plan to stay for at least three days.
+When people ask me about Crater Lake camping, I always tell them to plan to stay for at least three days.
 A three day stay gives people a day to explore all the national park has to offer, a day to see numerous waterfalls, and a day to check out some awesome hiking trails or to stick around the campsite and relax.

 There are two campgrounds and a lodge inside the boundaries of Crater Lake National Park.
 Neither campground has a view of the lake itself, but the Crater Lake Lodge has a view as it’s on the rim of the caldera.